yaksas443/adversaryemulation.github.io/ctf-taxfirstlabz-red-team-adversary-emulation-101.md

 ## How to get started?

-- Download the VM from the above link and extract the Zip file.
+1. Download the VM from the above link and extract the Zip file.
-- Import / Open OVF with VMWare Player or VMWare Workstation or VirtualBox
+2. Import / Open OVF with VMWare Player or VMWare Workstation or VirtualBox
-- Run the VM
+3. Run the VM
-- The VM is configured to run in an isolate network (internal network in VirtualBox or LAN Segment in VMWare).
-This is by design and will keep your host machine and network safe.
+4. The VM is configured to run over a host-only network and obtains the IP address automatically via DHCP.
+You will need to discover the IP address of the machine by using a network scanning tool, such as nmap.
-- Once the VM is running, it can be accessed at the IP address 192.168.0.152.
+5. Once you have discovered the IP address, note it down for the next step.
-- To access the Tax Firt Labz website (http://taxfirstlabz.xyz) create the following entry in the /etc/hosts file on your attacking machine (Kali Linux, Parrot OS etc.):
+6. To access the Tax Firt Labz website (http://taxfirstlabz.xyz) create the following entry in the /etc/hosts file on your attacking machine (Kali Linux, Parrot OS etc.):
-<br> ``` 192.168.0.152     taxfirstlabz.xyz ```
+<br> ``` <IP address discovered in step 4>     taxfirstlabz.xyz ```

 Start hunting!